DiegoNGonzalez/DiegoNGonzalez/README.md

 - 👀 I’m interested in Web Development and programming
 - 🌱 I’m currently learning HTMLS, CSS, Javascript, React and Firebase
 - 💞️ I’m looking to collaborate on web project´s
-- 📫 How to reach me in diegonzalezv93@gmail.com or @diego_ngonzalez in Twitter
+- 📫 How to reach me in diegonzalezv93@gmail.com or @Diegueloper in Twitter

 <!---
 DiegoNGonzalez/DiegoNGonzalez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.